- Dean's Executive Council

-Kevin Manion is the former Chief Financial Officer for Young's Market Company and Young's Holdings, Inc.
+Kevin Manion is the Chief Financial Officer for Green Dot Operating Company.

 Prior to Young's, Mr. Manion has been the interim CFO for Hostess Brands (Twinkies and Wonderbread); Bolthouse Farms, a produce and beverage company (sold to Campbell Soup); EBS Dealing Resources, a financial services company (sold to ICAP, Plc); Synapse, a direct marketing company (sold to Time, Inc.); Aimcor, a chemical distributor (sold to KKR); Nestle USA as Corporate Controller and CFO for the ice cream (Dreyer's), water (Arrowhead) and pet food (Alpo) businesses.
 He has also been with SilverPoint Capital, which is a $5B hedge fund, as a portfolio company advisor and Entenmann's/Oroweat as a Division Controller.
 He started his career at Arthur Andersen in the privately held business consulting group in Milwaukee, WI and San Francisco.